 - VERSATILITY: Meters per Second (MPS) or Feet per Second (FPS) reading and is ideal for firearms, archery, airgun and paintball

-- COMPATIBLE: App and Aux Data Transfer works with the following - iPhone, iPad, iPod Touch, Android 2.1 or newer smart phones and Kindle Fire Tablets
+- COMPATIBLE: App and Aux Data Transfer works with the following: iPhone, iPad, iPod Touch, Android 2.1 or newer smart phones and Kindle Fire Tablets.
+A lightening to 3.5mm adapter (sold separately) is needed for use with iPhone model 7 and newer

-Last update on 2019-11-28 / Affiliate links / Images from Amazon Product Advertising APIAnytime we talk about the best shooting chronograph for the money, you’re going to come across the Caldwell.
+Last update on 2024-03-03 / Affiliate links (#ad) / Images from Amazon Product Advertising APIAnytime we talk about the best shooting chronograph for the money, you’re going to come across the Caldwell.
 And after reviewing this product I have to agree.

 The Caldwell is compatible with rifles as well as Paintball, Airsoft and archery.
 It also comes with a dovetail plate where you can attach the chronograph.